Identify Road Signs with Machine Learning

 - Computer with Internet access

 Note: Websites can change frequently.
-If the instructions here do not match exactly what you see on the Teachable Machine website, follow the on-screen instructions on the website.
-The general process should be similar.
+If the following instructions do not match exactly what you see, just follow the on-screen instructions to use Teachable Machine.

 - Go to Teachable Machine and click Get Started.

 - Click Image Project.